trebisky/orangepi/README.md

 1. hello - first output to the serial port
 2. blink - blink both on board LED's
-3. cores - get a second CPU core to fire up (not yet working)
+3. cores1 - get a second CPU core to fire up (not yet working)
+3. cores2 - another attempt at a second core (not yet working)
 4. print - partition files and add a printf
 5. timer - get a timer running (but not yet interrupting)
 6. inter_ez - set up the GIC so we get timer interrupts (has problems)